bhargavvarmasagi/GDP-Team04/README.md

 Creation of About the developers page:- (9/6/24) Created a page "About the developers", added team members details and added the page link to main wiki page.Discussed about project charter with team members.

+Client Meeting Minutes
+Documented minutes from the client meeting held on 9/6/24.